longshotlabs/meteor-plans/README.md

 ### Remove a Plan for an Email Address

-You can remove plans assigned to an email address.
+You can remove email addresses from a plan.

 ```js
 AppPlans.remove('premium', {